Art Deco columns and palm trees in Anaheim entertainment district with American flag

 Avoid if Possible

-- Cool roofs can reduce cooling costs by 20-30%
+• Cool roofs can significantly reduce cooling loads

-- Energy-efficient cool shingles may cost 10-20% more but qualify for rebates
+• Energy-efficient cool shingles may qualify for rebates

 Perhaps the most significant weather concern for Anaheim homeowners is the Santa Ana winds.
 These powerful gusts, which can exceed 60 mph, regularly sweep through the region from late fall through early spring.
 The winds create tremendous uplift pressure on roofing systems, pulling shingles loose, shifting tiles, and exposing vulnerable underlayment.
 Homes in elevated areas like Anaheim Hills face even greater wind exposure, making proper installation with enhanced fastening systems and wind-rated materials absolutely essential.